cudoventures/migrate-mysql/README.md

      the port to use when connecting to MySQL -mysql-user string
      the user to use when connecting to MySQL

-  -no-lock
+The required flags are:

+  -migrations-table string
+     the table name to use for schema versioning (default "SchemaMigrations") -no-lock
      use no lock with migrate tool
   -path string
      the folder with the migrations in

+Not all of the features of the migrate tool are available yet.
 ```